azmatali470/Azmat-Ali-Cheema/content/blog/firstpost.md

 ---
-title: I have done Bachlors in Computer Science.
+title: I have done Bs in Computer Science.
 description: This is a post on My Blog about agile frameworks.
 date: 2018-05-01
 tags: